 - 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burners, pilot and primary air inlet holes on injector holder for dust and dirt (see Figures 33 or 34). - 3.
-Blow air through the ports/slots and holes in the burners. - Check the injector holders located at the end of the burner tubes again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
-Blow air into the primary air holes on the injector holders. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot, and primary air inlet holes on injector holder for dust and dirt (see Figures 40 and 41). - 3.
+Blow air through the ports/slots and holes in the burner. - 4.
+Check injector holder located at the end of the burner tube again.
+Remove any large

+- particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4

 Clean the pilot assembly also.
-A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 35).
-With the unit off, lightly blow air through the air inlet hole.
-The access hole for propane/LP pilot is on the front of the burner carriage as shown in Figure 35.
-The access hole for natural pilot is behind the pilot bracket on the top of burner carriage (see Figure 34).
+A yellow tip on pilot flame indicates dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 41).
+With unit off, lightly blow air through air inlet hole.
 You may blow through a drinking straw if compressed air is not available.

-Figure 33 - Injector Holder On Outlet Burner Tube - Rear Burner
+Figure 40 - Injector Holder On Outlet Burner Tube